Sarek Adventure trek

 Sarek national is the largest high mountain area in Sweden and one of our oldest and largest National parks.
 It is also part of the UNESCO world heritage site Laponia, protected for its unique combination of culture and nature.
 Within Sarek National Park you’ll find no less than six peaks over 2000-meters and over 200 glaciers.
 Since thousands of years, the Sami people have migrated with their reindeers through Sarek National Park creating winding trails along the valleys.
 The researcher Axel Hamberg have spent years in in the area and during World War 2 and a British bomber crashed in Sarek National Park.

 This trek is for you who…

-… likes challenges and wants to experience the remoteness of Sarek national park.
-To join this hike in Sarek you must be able to trek between 15-20 kilometer per day in terrain with moderate differences in altitude and with a backpack of around 20 kg.
+… have experience from trekking and wants to experience the remoteness of Sarek national park.
+To join this hike in Sarek you must be able to hike between 15-20 kilometer per day in terrain with moderate differences in altitude, and with a backpack of around 20 kg.
 We will mostly follow game trails but also hike off-trail.
-You should be prepared for river crossings and rocky sections.
+You should be prepared to do several river crossings but also pass rocky sections and smaller snow fields.
 Recommended age from 18 years old.
 Please contact us if you have any questions regarding your physical ability or experience level.

 Food and accommodations

 The first night we stay in a guesthouse in the center of Jokkmokk where you’ll share a room with other participants from the team.
 The house, built almost 100 years ago, was owned by the state forestry company, being the home of the local forester.
 And still today it feels like coming home when entering the front door.
 Caisa, who runs the place will cook dinner for us in the evening and prepare the breakfast in the morning.
 On this tour you will get the chance to try local specialties such as reindeer, moose and fish from the mountains.